 Accounts payable automation would involve using tools that eliminate these manual aspects of accounts payable, helping to streamline the process of invoicing and making payments.

-AP automation software can use a mix of Optical Character Recognition (OCR) technology, Machine learning and Natural Language Processing to process both structured and unstructured invoice data, and improve accuracy over time.
+AP automation software can use a mix of Optical Character Recognition (OCR) technology, Machine learning, and Natural Language Processing to process both structured and unstructured invoice data, and improve accuracy over time.
 This increases the operational efficiency of your business, and also has key benefits such as preventing the possibility of late fees when vendors are paid late.

-Additionally, AP automation software often comes with tracking and analytics tools, allowing your finance team to see AP activity on a dashboard, tracking invoice processing progress and more.
+Additionally, AP automation software often comes with tracking and analytics tools, allowing your finance team to see AP activity on a dashboard, tracking invoice processing progress, and more.

 As a small business just starting out, a manual payroll process may not feel too bad.
 However, as your small business grows, you might find that after onboarding employee number fifty, manually doing payroll at the end of the month saps a significant amount of time you could devote to growing the business instead.

 Payroll automation enables business owners to process payslips and tax calculations much quicker.
-It also saving time in accurately calculating how much to pay employees each month, taking into consideration factors like overtime, bonuses, and commissions.
+It also saves time in accurately calculating how much to pay employees each month, taking into consideration factors like overtime, bonuses, and commissions.

 It’s easy to see why people procrastinate on making expense claims.
-Filing your monthly expenses is an unavoidable hassle, involving laboriously going through receipts both digital and paper to record your work expenditures, whether that’s travelling for work, paying for fees, or office supplies.
+Filing your monthly expenses is an unavoidable hassle, involving laboriously going through receipts both digital and paper to record your work expenditures, whether that’s traveling for work, paying for fees, or office supplies.